-So its been just over a year since i started this blog and one of the first topics i started to delve into initially was mindset after reading mark douglas trading in the zone a couple of times.
+So its been just over a year since I started this blog and one of the first topics I started to delve into initially was mindset.
+It started after reading Mark Douglas’s trading in the zone a couple of times.

 “you’ve got to look at the bigger picture and go more long term, short term results are not important” – Millionaire Fund